BOARD OF DIRECTORS' REPORT

 There are no other legal proceedings against the Company as of 31 December 2018.

 In line with efforts deployed in previous years, the Company ensured that its organization, systems, policies and procedures follow the highest standards of governance in order to comply at all times with the Code of Corporate Governance promulgated by CMA, including the new Code requirements effective since July 2016.

-Pursuing their continued efforts to develop, train and employ Omanis, the Company and its operator have improved the employment of Omanis in the project from 74% in 2016 to 77% at the end of 2017.
+Pursuing their continued efforts to develop, train and employ Omanis, the Company and its operator have maintained the Omanisation level at 76% at the end of 2018.